 Summer and cooking don't really go together—heat on heat, ugh.
 Well, unless you're barbecuing.
-Okay, so maybe I should say summer and indoor cooking don't really go together, given the trapped heat and all.
-So, when you need to make food for the week and can't even think about turning on the oven since it's so sweltering, there are some go-to summer crockpot recipes you should have on hand.
-If you're anything like me, you don't actually feel like something to eat when it's hot out unless it's staring you in the face—and these options will literally make your mouth water.
+Okay, so what we're really trying to say is summer and indoor cooking don't really go together, given the trapped heat and all.
+When you can't even think about turning on the oven while it's sweltering out, there are some go-to summer crockpot recipes you should have on hand.

-As for what to dish up, there's Mexican chili lime chicken, a vegetarian quinoa dish packed with veggies, and even curry Thai short rib lettuce wraps.
-Each recipe is refreshing and light (enough) for summer.
-Plus, this is the busiest season of all, so just throw in your ingredients, set your timer, and go.
-When you get home, you'll be so lucky you took a few minutes to whip up one of these summer crockpot recipes.
+As for what to dish up, we rounded up 15 recipes spanning veggie-forward to unapologetic meat options, like Mexican chili lime chicken, and a vegetarian quinoa dish packed with beans, peppers and corn.
+Each recipe is refreshing and light (enough) or requires minimal kitchen prep.
+Just throw in your ingredients, set your timer, and go.
+When you get home, you'll be so lucky you took a few minutes to whip up one of these easy summer slow cooker recipes.

 Mexican Chili Lime Chicken

-Burrito bowls are quite possibly one of the best meals ever created.
-In this recipe, Mexican chili lime chicken gets injected with all the flavors in the crockpot; honey and brown sugar balance out the chiles and paprika.
-Leftovers can be turned into tacos or salads all week long (seriously).
+Burrito bowls, like this prime example from Half Baked Harvest are quite possibly one of the best meals ever created.
+In this recipe, Mexican chili lime chicken gets injected with all the flavors in the Crock-Pot: Honey and brown sugar balance out chiles, and paprika, cumin, and oregano add aromatic spice.

 Slow-Cooker Carne Adobada

-Carne adobada is basically magic—the most delectable mixture of braised beef, onions, and peppers.
+Carne adobada is basically magic—it's the most delectable combination of braised beef, onions, and peppers.
 The sauce comprises chipotle paste, tomatillo husks, chicken broth, lime juice, and jalapeños.
-This recipe's mixture can work for tacos, enchilada filling, or even the base of a quinoa bowl.
+This recipe's mixture, courtesy of Hola Jalapeño, can work for tacos, enchilada filling, or even the base of a quinoa bowl.

 Curried Thai Short Rib Lettuce Wraps